kotireddy-g/ProductMapping/replit.md

 - Mock data is used throughout (no backend/API integration)
 - State management is handled via React hooks (no Redux)
 - Tailwind CSS with PostCSS for styling
-- D3 used for chord diagrams, Recharts for other visualizations
+- D3 used for bipartite chord diagrams with hierarchical drill-down
+- Recharts for other visualizations